averyhouse/Assassery/README.md

 Testing Facebook integration requires a secure web URL for the Assassery Messenger bot.
 You can use [Ngrok](https://ngrok.com/) and pass the url (`<url>/messenger/api`) to the Assassery bot.

-API keys and such are stored in a file called `vars.py` in the `assassins` folder.
+API keys and such are stored in a file called `vars.py` in the top level of the project.
 It is not in the repository: contact me personally if you need them.